Laragear/Preload/README.md

 PHP interpreter needs to read and compile each requested file in your project.
 When Opcache is enabled, it will keep interpreted files in memory instead of reading them again from the file system, which is miles faster.

-Opcache's Preloading allows to store in memory a given list of files when the PHP process starts, before normal execution.
+Opcache's Preloading allows storing in memory a given list of files when the PHP process starts, before normal execution.
 This makes the application _faster_ for first requests, as these files to read are already in memory.
 With [JIT](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.jit), these files are also compiled into byte-code, saving another step.

-This package generates a file with a list of the most accessed files of your application, and a script that will load these files on startup.
+This package generates a file with a list containing the most accessed files of your application and a script that will load these files on startup.
 You can point the "loader" script into your `php.ini`:

 ```ini
 opcache.preload_user = 'www-data'